Understanding The Basics: What Are LCM And GCD

 Definition of LCM

-The Least Common Multiple (LCM) of two or more numbers is the smallest number that is a multiple of all the given numbers.
+The Least Common Multiple (LCM) of two or more numbers is the smallest number that is a multiple of all given numbers.
 Think of it as the earliest point where different cycles or patterns align.

 For example: